buildbot/buildbot/master/docs/relnotes/index.rst

 ~~~~~~~~

 * Added zsh and bash tab-completions support for 'buildslave' command.
+* RemoteShellCommands accept the new sigtermTime parameter from master.
+This allows processes to be killed by SIGTERM
+  before resorting to SIGKILL (:bb:bug: `751`)

 Fixes
 ~~~~~

 * Fixed an issue when buildstep stop() was raising an exception incorrectly if timeout for buildstep wasn't set or was None (see :bb:pull:`753`) thus keeping watched logfiles open (this prevented their removal on Windows in subsequent builds).